Wollffus/RedEM_PreBuild/README.md

  - 7 Name it RedM or something you want and click finish

-Repeat steps 1-4 but now instead of doing TCP, click UDP repeate steps 5-7
+Repeat steps 1-4 but now instead of doing TCP, click UDP repeat steps 5-7

-Next you will click on Outbound rules, than repeat steps 2-7 for both TCP and UDP just like you just did for the inbound rules.
+Next you will click on Outbound rules, then repeat steps 2-7 for both TCP and UDP just like you just did for the inbound rules.

 *Note* You may need to open ports 3306 as well, for your Xammp

 You will also need a database set up, here is a common user friendly one.
 - https://www.heidisql.com/

 You will need a form of Apache distribution, here is a common user friendly one.
 - https://www.apachefriends.org/download.html